Reliability of energy landscape analysis of resting-state functional MRI data: Data availability statement

-T.W. acknowledges support from the Japan Society for Promotion of Sciences (TW, 19H03535, 21H05679, 23H04217) N.M. acknowledges support from the Japan Science and Technology Agency (JST) Moonshot R\&D (under grant no.\,JPMJMS2021), the National Science Foundation (under grant no.\,2204936), and JSPS KAKENHI (under grant nos.\,JP 21H04595 and 23H03414).
-Two publicly available data sets were used in this work.
+The two data sets used in this work are publically available.
 The first data set was provided by the Midnight Scan Club (MSC) project, funded by NIH Grants NS088590, TR000448 (NUFD), MH104592 (DJG), and HD087011 (to the Intellectual and Developmental Disabilities Research Center at Washington University); the Jacobs Foundation (NUFD); the Child Neurology Foundation (NUFD); the McDonnell Center for Systems Neuroscience (NUFD, BLS); the Mallinckrodt Institute of Radiology (NUFD); the Hope Center for Neurological Disorders (NUFD, BLS, SEP); and Dart Neuroscience LLC.
 This data was obtained from the OpenfMRI database.
 Its accession number is ds000224.
 The second data set was provided by the Human Connectome Project, WU-Minn Consortium (Principal Investigators: David Van Essen and Kamil Ugurbil; 1U54MH091657) funded by the 16 NIH Institutes and Centers that support the NIH Blueprint for Neuroscience Research; and by the McDonnell Center for Systems Neuroscience at Washington University.